How are TMJ, Lockjaw, and Jaw Lock Related?

 Jaw lock can be treated as part of comprehensive TMJ or TMD treatment that might include physical therapy, medication like muscle relaxants or anti-inflammatories, or oral devices like night guards or dental splints.
 In some cases, oral surgery may be necessary to correct problems with your TMJ and address jaw lock.

-Lockjaw may be one of the most widely recognized symptoms of tetanus, but the infection can produce a wide range of symptoms.
+Lockjaw (tetanus) may be one of the most widely recognized symptoms of tetanus, but the infection can produce a wide range of symptoms.
+Symptoms of lockjaw (tetanus) begin gradually–with spasms that last from minutes to weeks–and then worsen over two weeks, starting at the jaw and progressing through the body.

 The symptoms of lockjaw (tetanus) can include: